-One sad discovery from this journey is that many people who want to be called “allies” aren’t actually willing to put in the work to do allyship.
+Many people who want to be called “allies” aren’t actually willing to put in the work to do allyship.
 Sometimes it’s just because they don’t know how and need some help.
 Other times it’s because they still need to learn one of the main lessons of doing allyship: It’s not about them.
-It’s not about receiving praise, it’s not about their own feelings, it’s not about staying comfortable while others LIVE uncomfortably.
+It’s not about receiving praise.
+Or about their own feelings.
+And it’s definitely not about staying comfortable while others LIVE uncomfortably.

-Several months ago family members chastized me for commenting on another family member’s FaceBook posts that included a meme that had homophobic undertones.
-Now, the family member who posted it didn’t realize it held homophobic undertones, and I was aware of that.
-However, I am also aware that there are at least two groups of people who would recognize the bias… LGBTQ people, and those who are anti-LGBTQ.
+Several months ago family members chastised me for commenting on another family member’s FaceBook posts that included a meme that had homophobic undertones.
+Now, the well-intentioned family member who posted it didn’t realize it held homophobic undertones, and I was aware of that.
+However, I know from experience that there are at least two groups of people who would recognize the bias… LGBTQ people, and those who are anti-LGBTQ.
 Which takes me to my first rules of allyship:

-As someone doing allyship, it is my DUTY to ensure that any LGBTQ people watching know they have an ally.
-It is also my responsibilty to ensure that anti-LGBTQ people do not feel empowered.
+As someone doing allyship, I’m duty-bound to ensure that any LGBTQ people watching know they have an ally.
+I also feel the responsibility to ensure that anti-LGBTQ people do not feel empowered.
 Not even by things posted by folks who are unaware of their impact.
 So, as gently as one can possibly do over social media, I called my family in (vs. calling them out) to understand how the post perpetuated homophobia.
-I told them I knew they didn’t intend harm by posting the meme, but that because of the homophobic undertones, it IS a harmful message to share.
+I told them I knew they didn’t intend harm by posting the meme, but that because of the homophobic messaging – even if not overt – it IS a harmful message to share.

-Wooooh, Lordy.
-The fallout of the ensuing kerfuffle was intense.
-Several in my family chose to defend that family member’s feelings, hurt by my suggestion that they rethink posting things that I know don’t align with who they are.
-I was not surprised they were hurt, though.
+Woooo, Lordy.
+An ensuing kerfuffle and intense fallout proceeded.
+Several in my family chose to defend that family member’s feelings.
+They felt hurt by my suggestion that they rethink posting things that I know don’t align with who they are.
+I was not surprised they were hurt.
 As Twitter user @WordsNRoses wrote, “Accountability feels like an attack when you’re not ready to acknowledge how your behaviors harm others.”

-Since that conversation months ago, I’m repeatedly asked by other family members why I can’t just let it go when people, especially family, unwittingly do or say something harmful.
+I’m repeatedly asked by my family members why I can’t just let it go when people, especially family, unwittingly do or say something harmful.
 My answer is easy:

 This week I’ve read over 20 pages of anti-LGTBQ emails and letters (many from folks who claimed to be Christians).
 These people are your neighbors, family members, pastors.
 They’re your grandparents, parents and maybe even your children.
 Somehow they hate people so much that they took time out of their day to let people know how angry and disgusted they felt about an event that celebrated diversity.